apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>WithCandidate corresponds to the switchover of the specified candidate primary or leader instance.
+<p>Represents the switchover process for a specified candidate primary or leader instance.
-Currently, only Action.Exec is supported, Action.HTTP is not supported.</p>
+Note that only Action.Exec is currently supported, while Action.HTTP is not.</p>
 </td>
 </tr>
 <tr>